-To date, Salix has funded over 17,000 projects with 2,300 public sector bodies, valued at £742 million.
-This is estimated to save the public sector over £164 million and reduce public sector carbon dioxide emissions by 788,272 tonnes annually.
+As of March 2020, Salix has funded over 18,700 projects with over 2,700 public sector bodies, valued at £970 million.
+This is estimated to save the public sector over £203 million and reduce public sector carbon dioxide emissions by 867,000 tonnes annually.

 There are two types of Salix funding programmes available.
 The first is the Salix Energy Efficient Loans Scheme – as an example: a school borrows £10,000 to put in new lighting and a new boiler which will save the school £2,000 per annum from reduced gas and electricity usage.
 For the first five years these savings are used to pay back the interest-free loan.
 Once the loan is repaid, the continued savings enable the school to use the capital for other budgets, such as the purchase of equipment.

 The second programme available is the Recycling Fund, which is a ring-fenced fund managed by the public sector organisation, with money provided by the organisation and match funded by Salix.
 The project loan is repaid into the fund from the financial savings delivered by the projects – this allows the fund to be continually used for energy efficiency projects, hence the term ‘Recycling Fund’.
 At the same time the organisation continues to benefit from the savings that accumulate once the project has been fully repaid.